 Spain first began to grow indigo in the 1500s on plantations on Honduras, El Salvador and Guatemala and in some places in Florida and Mexico.
-After the Spanish thought that the Natives were dying from the process of the dye making so they brought African slaves thinking they were less susceptible to the illness.
+After the Spanish thought that the Indigenous population were dying from the process of the dye making so they brought African slaves thinking they were less susceptible to the illness.
 This was also a time when Atlantic Slave Trade was running.

 “From fifty to sixty hands work in the indigo factory; and such is the effect of the indigo upon the lungs of the laborers, that they never live over seven years.
 Everyone that runs away, and is caught, is put in the indigo fields, which are hedged all around, so that they cannot escape again.”